Geography

 Geography Department Staff

-• Miss H Blenkinship - Curriculum Leader
+- Mrs H Barrett - Curriculum Leader

-• Mrs E D'Arcy
+- Mrs E D'Arcy

-• Mrs S Thomasson - (Assistant Head Teacher: Teaching, Learning & Professional Development)
+- Mrs S Thomasson - (Assistant Headteacher: Teaching, Learning & Professional Development)

-"Geography is a subject which holds the key to our future" Michael Palin.
+"Geography is a subject which holds the key to our future" Michael Palin. |

 The intent of our Geography curriculum is to promote a curiosity and understanding about physical and human aspects of the world.
 The curriculum will enable our students to be confident to understand and ask questions about the world in which they live.
 The intent is to develop a holistic knowledge of the subject in Years 7 – 9 to provide a strong platform on which to build their knowledge and skills at GCSE.
 The Geography curriculum develops skills that are transferable to other curriculum areas and promotes the spiritual, moral, social and cultural development of the students.
 We promote sensitivity and empathy towards others and develop tolerance and independent thinking to prepare our students to become active citizens in a dynamic world.
 Geography fascinates and inspires and the curriculum has been developed to raise awareness that geography is all around us!